Yusuf-Cizlasmak/flower_classification_torch/README.md

 ![alt text](image-2.png)

-The success criterion of this project is the model's ability to classify flower species with high accuracy.
-The performance of the model on the training and test datasets will be evaluated, and the results will be reported.
+The success criterion of this project is the model's ability to classify flower species using a confusion matrix and loss function.
+The performance of the model on both the training and test datasets will be evaluated, and the results will be reported.

 ![alt text](image.png)
 ![alt text](image-1.png)